dhasleypit/PITInstalls/README.md

 This repo is used to hold binaries for SuperOps scripting software installation.
 Use at your own risk!
-There is purposely no license.
+There is intentionally no license granted.